enso-org/hiring/people/senior-interpreter-engineer.md

 - Experience with GraalVM and the Truffle framework for programming language development.
-- Experience using purely functional programming languages, such as Haskell.
+- Experience using purely functional programming languages, such as Haskell, or purely-functional paradigms in multi-paradigm languages such as Scala.
 - Experience employing type-level programming techniques in functional programming languages.